Save the Date: K-State Soybean Schools scheduled for late January

 January 28 (Monday) from 9:00 am to 1:00 pm (Sandra Wick, firstname.lastname@example.org)

 Lunch will be provided courtesy of the Kansas Soybean Commission.
-There is no cost to attend, but participants are asked to pre-register by Wednesday, January 9.
+There is no cost to attend, but participants are asked to pre-register by 1 week prior to the date they plan to attend.
 Online registration is available at K-State Soybean Schools (http://bit.ly/KSUSoybean) or by emailing/calling the nearest local K-State Research and Extension office for the location participants plan to attend.

 Ignacio Ciampitti, Crop Production and Cropping Systems Specialist